| SPECIES |

 - Cowbird Eggs: this information may help determine if a mystery egg in a bluebird nest came from a cowbird.

-To control crawling insects after the first egg is laid, try:
+To control crawling insects after the first egg is laid, try the following:

 the mounting pole, right under the box, or UNDER the baffle and then apply the Tanglefoot

-- Dip Q-tips in an ant repellant called "Terro" and staple them to the outside bottom of the box, and tape a few to the pole.
+- Dip Q-tips in an ant repellent called "Terro" and staple them to the outside bottom of the box, and tape a few to the pole.

 - Grease (automotive or all purpose) is okay, but when the temperatures get hot the grease may run, whereas Tanglefoot will not.
 Vaseline or a mixture of turpentine and lithium grease may be painted in a 4" wide ring around the mounting pole (directly under the nestbox, or if there is one, under the baffle, to prevent blue feathers from coming into contact.)
-It will harden in the sun, to reapply twice during nesting season.
+It will harden in the sun, so reapply twice during nesting season.
+Dirt/vegetation stuck to grease will allow ants to cross.

 - ? in the household, a small bundle of crushed sage or crushed peppermint leaves deters ants.
 Try sprinkling a few under the nest?

-Blowfly larvae seem more common when outdoor temperatures are warm, and on my trail near wetlands.
+Blow fly larvae suck the blood of nestlings. blow fly larvae seem more common when outdoor temperatures are warm, and on my trail near wetlands.
 Therefore, first nestings may be free of larvae.
-The adult blowfly lays its eggs in the nesting material.
-(Note: the larvae try to attack the adult birds, but the adult birds pick them off.)
+The adult blow fly lays its eggs in the nesting material.
 Usually by the time these whitish-gray larvae are clearly visible, they have already done much of their damage.
-A major infestation of blowfly larvae (>10 per chick) can be hazardous to baby birds because of the extent of blood loss when other nesting factors (low food supply, extra cold or extra hot, etc.) are extreme.
+A significant infestation of blow fly larvae (>10 per chick) can be hazardous to baby birds because of the extent of blood loss when other nesting factors (low food supply, extra cold or extra hot, etc.) are extreme, and can delay fledging.
+SEE MORE INFO AND CONTROL METHODS (e.g., change out an infested nest, make sure nest is dry, clean out box after each fledging.)

 Paper wasps are nasty buggers that seem to love to quickly build umbrella shaped nests in nestboxes, baffles, and feeders.
 If wasps move into a box, the bluebirds will abandon their nest--even if there are eggs or young.
 There are several techniques to keep paper wasps from building inside nestboxes, or underneath them (e.g. on a Peterson box).
 Some work better than others, and some work better with native vs. European paper wasps (Polistes dominulus).
-The introduced European paper wasp is yellow and black like a yellowjacket, and become active in mid-June, with cells facing outward vs. down.
+The introduced European paper wasp is yellow and black like a yellow jacket, and become active in mid-June, with cells facing outward vs. down.
 It becomes "imprinted" on a nest site, so just destroying the nest doesn't work.)
+Native brown paper wasps are less aggressive and tend to build nests only on horizontal surfaces.
 To PREVENT Paper Wasp nest building:

 the interior ceiling and down sides about 1", then wiping off

-excess with a paper towel (otherwise it could get on birds, especially if they are startled).
-Wooden boxes will absorb the vaseline, so reapply several times per season.
+excess with a paper towel.
+Wooden boxes will absorb the Vaseline, so reapply several times per season.

 - Rubbing the ceiling and sides with unscented

-Ivory soap or Fels Naptha soap.
+Ivory (bar) soap or Fels Naphtha soap.
 (If a bird nest is present, you might want to temporarily cover it to keep soap flakes out).
 You may have to do it several times a year.
-Fels-Naptha soap (available in laundry detergent section) also works.
-(If there is an active bird nest in the box, I lay a piece of paper towel on top of it so flakes don't get on the nest, just in case.)

 - Rubbing the ceiling and sides with canning,

-- Spray the interior roof with a a natural pyrethrum forumulation - works for 2-4 weeks.
+- Spray the interior roof with a natural pyrethrum formulation - works for 2-4 weeks.

-- Spray the interior and the bottoms of Peterson style boxes with pyrethrin-based caged bird spray (bottle says it's even safe to spray on live birds) available at pet stores.
+- Spray the interior and the bottoms of Peterson style boxes with pyrethrin-based caged bird spray available at pet stores.
+NEVER use other insecticides that could kill or harm birds.

-European Paper wasps will build their nests on the sides, and that is harder to prevent.
-Squashing: A good thing to carry with you when you check on boxes is a spatula (egg turner), paint scraper or a "hive tool".
-Usually you have to kill the wasp to keep it from returning.
+- Squashing: A good thing to carry with you when you check on boxes is a spatula (egg turner), paint scraper or a "hive tool".
+Usually you have to kill the European paper wasps to keep them from returning.
 It's best to squash in early morning when wasps are less active.
 You can also wrap a strip of duct tape around your hand, sticky side out and press it against the beginnings of any wasp nest in a box.
-The sticky holds the wasps and they cannot sting through the tape.
-Do not use insecticides.
-Note that native paper wasps (black and brown, with very little yellow.
-European versions look like yellow jackets) may be considered beneficial insects that some folks choose not to destroy.
-European Paper Wasps are more aggressive and likely to sting.
-Bring a sting kit along with you if you are squashing.
+Bring a sting kit along with you.

 On occasion, bumblebees will